smart-edge-open/ido-specs/doc/ran/openness_ran.md

         ptpv2-event           (HWTSTAMP_FILTER_PTP_V2_EVENT)
 ```

-The time in containers is the same as on the host machine, and so it is enough to synchronize the host to the control plane clock.
+The time in containers is the same as on the host machine, and so it is enough to synchronize the host to the primary clock.

 PTP requires a few kernel configuration options to be enabled:
 - CONFIG_PPS
 - CONFIG_NETWORK_PHY_TIMESTAMPING
 - CONFIG_PTP_1588_CLOCK

-## Control plane clock
+## Primary clock
 This is an optional step if you already have a control plane.
 The below steps explain how to set up a Linux system to behave like ptp GM.

-On the control plane clock side, take a look at the `/etc/sysconfig/ptp4l` file.
+On the primary clock side, take a look at the `/etc/sysconfig/ptp4l` file.
 It is the `ptp4l` daemon configuration file where starting options will be provided.
 Its content should look like this:
 ```shell
 OPTIONS=”-f /etc/ptp4l.conf -i <if_name>”
 ```
 `<if_name>` is the interface name used for time stamping and `/etc/ptp4l.conf` is a configuration file for the `ptp4l` instance.

-To determine if a control plane clock PTP protocol is using BMC algorithm, and it is not obvious which clock will be chosen as control plane.
-However, users can set the timer that is preferable to be the control plane clock.
+To determine if a primary clock PTP protocol is using BMC algorithm, and it is not obvious which clock will be chosen as control plane.
+However, users can set the timer that is preferable to be the primary clock.
 It can be changed in `/etc/ptp4l.conf`.
 Set `priority1 property` to `127`.

 After that start ptp4l service.